ceciliacase/money-coach-website/_posts/2018-01-10-Yearly review.md

 ### Maximize my 401(k)
 SORT OF.
 I maxed it for some of the year, but when I realized the coming changes in my life, I reduced it to the percentage that my company made contributions for.
 When I quit my job, even that went away.
 But I'm going to count this one as a success, because I did the right things at the right time.
 Remember, don't be a slave to your goals, just for the sake of checking them off!
 Do what is important is to do what is right for your life, at that moment.

-### Have a retirement portfolio worth of more than $xxx,000
+### Have a retirement portfolio worth of more than $xyz
 DONE!
 I set this goal when I was looking at my retirement situation from a combined perspective.
 When my husband and I separated (see below), I think this goal needed to be separated, too.
-That maked my goal half of the original.
+That makes my goal half of the original.
 I hit well over that amount!

 ### What else happened this year?
 - I separated from my husband of 15 years, and we're on track to get divorced early this year.
 We've both made it personal goals to stay good friends, and so far, I feel we've done very well at that.
 While this isn't a financial goal, it has wide-ranging ramifications on all of my financial goals, so I included it anyway.